nipponvn0803/cloudy-with-a-chance-of-storage/README.md

 The project uses Jest and react-testing-library.
 I make mostly unit tests to test functions.
 You can find the test file `App.test.js` inside the `client/src/test` folder

-One test is currently not working as expected.
-Given more time I would like to investigate the reason behind it.

 To perform the tests, run command `jest` inside the `client` folder.

 ## Related hobby project